tsackton/taelgar/People/PCs/The Dunmar Fellowship/Delwath.md

 >
 >[[Sura]], from a prominent family from around [[Darba]], raised in a traditional lifestyle but with cultural and familial ties to the west, was widely seen as being presented and prepared to take over as Samraat on Nayan Marathu's passing.
 >
 >[[Sura]] disappeared between [[Bas Udda]] and [[Askandi]], when traveling with the royal court.
-Marathu insisted on leading the search for her personally, but was tragically killed soon after in an orc ambush on the edge of the Garamjala. [[Sura]]'s brother Karnas, who was then the general of the southern armies (based in western [[Dunmar]]), was quickly crowned Samraat, and sent an army into the desert, but that force bogged down quickly and few returned.
+Marathu insisted on leading the search for her personally, but was tragically killed soon after in an [[Orcs|orc]] ambush on the edge of the Garamjala. [[Sura]]'s brother Karnas, who was then the general of the southern armies (based in western [[Dunmar]]), was quickly crowned Samraat, and sent an army into the desert, but that force bogged down quickly and few returned.
 Soon the story became that [[Sura]] brought it upon herself traveling in the eastern wilds.
 >
 >**Rumors About Other Bad Stuff Happening While [[Shakun]]'s Protection Was Down**
 >
 >There are many rumors but few clear facts. [[Havdar]] and his troops did fight several smaller groups of gnolls on the road to [[Tokra]], and there are various rumors of those who couldn't make it to safety dying alone on the frontier.
 Indeed, there are definitely folks returning who lost people, who never made it to [[Tokra]].
 But it is hard to say if this could have just been the gnolls that you knew about, or something else.
 >
->[[Alesh]], who has ridden probably 1000 miles over the past two months, doesn't think there were any other major fortresses like Raven's Hold with large armies of enemies of [[Dunmar]].
+>[[Alesh]], who has ridden probably 1000 miles over the past two months, doesn't think there were any other major fortresses like [[Raven's Hold]] with large armies of enemies of [[Dunmar]].
 But could there be a few small lairs of monsters of various kinds that enjoyed the months of hunting and raiding freely on the soft interior of [[Dunmar]]?
 Sure, it is possible and could explain some of the missing people.
 >
 >**Rumors about [[Agata]] and her motives**
 >